 Jake rolled his eyes.
 “Fine.
 You always have to do the right thing, don’t you Carter?
 Even defending the likes of that waste of oxygen.”

 If only it was that simple.
 Kennedy’s attitude left something to be desired, yes, but none of them knew what I knew.
-None of them had seen the bruises down Kennedy’s back like I did last year—right before he was suspended the second time.
+None of them had seen the bruises down Kennedy’s back like I did last year—right before he exploded at me and got himself suspended the second time.
 Things were always more complicated than they seemed.

 “Moving on, are you really gay?”
 Paige asked Remy.

 She shook her head.
 “Not at all.
 There just aren’t many people who are out at this school.
-I mean, in our year there’s only Jamie Ray, but he hardly counts.
-He’s an antisocial jerk who spends most of his time in the music building playing his cello.”
+I mean, in our year there’s only Jamie Ray, but he’s an antisocial jerk who spends most of his time in the music building playing his cello.”

 I thought it wise not to remind her we depended on Jamie and his cello for our string quartet, where Paige and I played the violin.

 “It’s not really that surprising,” Katie said.
 “There are still plenty of bigots stuck in the Dark Ages out there.”

 I took a bite out of the apple I’d kept stuffed in my pocket, wishing they’d change the subject.
 It wasn’t that I had a problem with gay people—I got along just fine with Jamie Ray, and couldn’t care less about his orientation.
 But the thought of what my mother would say if she overheard this conversation made my stomach squirm.